Zityuen/Database/readme.md

     - In the "Tables" table, "table-id", "table-name" and "file-name" will be recorded.
     - In the "Coloumns" table, each table's attribute will be recorded.
     - In the "Indexes" table, "tablename", "attributename" and "filename" will be recorded.
-- Block Nested Loop Join:
+- Implemented Block Nested Loop Join and Index Nested Loop Join.
-    initially, load the first block
-     if getNextTuple(rightIn) == QE_EOF
-        if loadNextBlock(leftIn) == QE_EOF
-            return -1
-    end if
-    loadNextBlock (from leftIn) to create a hash table fetch key from right tuple, then mapping to hash table if a list of tuples is found, then join each of these left tuples with the right one end if
+- CreateIndex: First call createfile function in ix to create index file and insert record in "Indexes" table.
+Call openfile function in rm to open the "tableName" table, then use scan and getNext to get each record in the table.
+Call insertTuple function in ix to insert entry in the index file until scanning finish.